 Distribution and habitat

 Grey teal are a breeding species in Australia, New Guinea, Indonesia, New Zealand, Vanuatu and the Solomon Islands.
 They are widespread in New Zealand, with the greatest concentrations in Canterbury (especially Lake Ellesmere), South Auckland, Waikato, Hawkes Bay and Otago.
 The first specimens in New Zealand were obtained by Sir Walter Buller in 1866 from the Manawatu district, but at that time they were known to be plentiful in Rotorua at Ohinemutu and Lake Rotomahana.
-Grey teal have been recorded as vagrants on the Chatham Islands (July 1951, December 1998), Snares Islands (November 1987), Enderby Island, Auckland Islands (January 2012) and Campbell Island (October 2012).
+Grey teal have been recorded as vagrants on the Chatham Islands (July 1951, December 1998), Snares Islands (2 in November 1987), Enderby Island, Auckland Islands (16 in November 2011) and Campbell Island (October 2012).

 Most grey teal occur in areas below 300 m above sea level and they are rare above 900 m.
 The preferred habitat is shallow freshwater lakes, lagoons and swamps with extensive marginal cover, but at times birds are seen on salt and brackish water.